definfo/nixos-config/README.md

 3. **Install script**

-   > First make sure to read the install script, it isn't long
+   > First make sure to read the install script, it isn't long.

+   > AND also make sure to check out all "TODO" configuration by `rg TODO` before executing the following script.

    Execute and follow the installation script :